 Throughout the academic year, our student organizations plan and organize 2,000 different events.
 While we ask that our students plan their events well in advance and follow our suggested deadlines, sometimes that doesn’t always happen.
 Being aware of some of the more common pitfalls that our groups face will help you guide our students and make the process run more smoothly.

 - Missing signatures.
-Our student organizations are required to obtain advisor signatures for disbursements greater than $1,000 (RHAs and Student Governments need signatures for disbursements larger than $200).
+Our Brookline and Commonwealth student organizations are required to obtain advisor sign off for disbursements greater than $200.
 All paperwork must be signed by their President and/or Treasurer.
 A large number of student groups have their program directors organize their events, but they still need to receive the appropriate signatures on all paperwork in order for it to be accepted and processed.

 - Missing memos, documentation (invoices), and W-9 forms for Check Requests.
 We need this documentation for proof of payments and services for our annual audit.
 Invoices/receipts need to match the amount listed on the check request for contracted performers, venues, services/goods and speakers.
 If there is no invoice or receipt a memo must be provided to explain the purchase/payment.
 W-9s are required for all checks except student reimbursements.